maxymapp/commenter-react/README.md

    1) Ui should consist of avatar(same as above) name, and comment count
    2) Should be listed in descending order of comment count

+### Summary

+Even though we fetch from API to display initial comments, still let initial comments contain mockComments as well, because API provided comments have no repeated people names that could clearly demonstrate <TopCommenters/> in action.
+<TopCommenters/> initially shows top commenters from mockComments, but if you were to fetch from a different API or create new comments manually on behalf of existing people, <TopCommenters/> would update properly being the source of truth at all times.

 ### Useful Links